Rank $n$ swapping algebra for $\operatorname{PGL}_n$ Fock-Goncharov $\mathcal{X}$ moduli space: Fock--Goncharov coordinates

-\begin{defn}{\sc[Ideal triangulation of $\hat{S}$]} Put a marked point on each interval of $\partial S \backslash T$.
-Let $m_b$ be the set of all these marked points.
-Let $m_p$ be the set of punctures.
-An {\em ideal triangulation} $\mathcal{T}$ of $\hat{S}$ is a maximal collection of non-homotopy essential arcs joining points in $m_b \cup m_p$ which are pairwise disjoint on the interior parts. \end{defn}
+Let $\hat{S}= (S,m_b)$ that admits an ideal triangulation, where $S$ is a compact oriented surface and $m_b$ is a finite collection of marked points on $\partial S$ considered modulo isotopy.
+Let $m_p$ be the set of punctures of $S$.
+An {\em ideal triangulation} $\mathcal{T}$ of $\hat{S}$ is a maximal collection of non-homotopic essential arcs joining points in $m_b \cup m_p$ which are pairwise disjoint on the interior parts.